CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Farsports Ventoux S FAQ

-After unboxing and concluding my in-house tests, I was a little bit disappointed by the results of such an expensive wheelset.
+After unboxing and concluding my in-house tests, I was slightly disappointed by the results of such an expensive wheelset.
 However, once I put them on my bike and tried them, I forgot all the shortcomings.

 They are extremely responsive, which will suit punchers or criterium racers who need to accelerate quickly.